World: Scientific cosmology

-Scientific cosmology can be defined as the science of the universe as a whole.
-In it, the terms "universe" and "cosmos" are usually used as synonyms for the term "world".
-One common definition of the world/universe found in this field is as "[t]he totality of all space and time; all that is, has been, and will be".
-Some definitions emphasize that there are two other aspects to the universe besides spacetime: forms of energy or matter, like stars and particles, and laws of nature.
+Scientific cosmology can be defined as the science of the universe, examining the physical world at the largest observable scale.
+One common definition of the universe found in this field is as "[t]he totality of all space and time; all that is, has been, and will be".
 World-conceptions in this field differ both concerning their notion of spacetime and of the contents of spacetime.
 The theory of relativity plays a central role in modern cosmology and its conception of space and time.
 A difference from its predecessors is that it conceives space and time not as distinct dimensions but as a single four-dimensional manifold called spacetime.
 This can be seen in special relativity in relation to the Minkowski metric, which includes both spatial and temporal components in its definition of distance.
 General relativity goes one step further by integrating the concept of mass into the concept of spacetime as its curvature.
-Quantum cosmology uses a classical notion of spacetime and conceives the whole world as one big wave function expressing the probability of finding particles in a given location.
+Quantum cosmology conceives the universe as one wave function expressing the probability of finding particles in a given location.